New York Sports Betting Laws

 Yes, you can have more than one online sportsbook account in New York (but only one account per sportsbook).
 It is recommended that you join more than one sports betting site in order to shop and compare lines.
 The standard juice at most sportsbooks (from an industry standpoint) requires you to risk $110 for $100, which is denoted by -110 odds next to spreads and props.
 But let’s say you find a site where you only have to risk $105 for $100.
-While odds at -105 versus -110 may not seem like a big difference at first, over the span of a season or year the savings do add up.
+While odds at -105 versus -110 may not seem like a big difference at first, over the span of a season or year, the savings do add up.
 You want to maximize your profits while minimizing your losses, and having accounts at multiple online sportsbooks will only help you.
 Of course, the local NY betting venues don’t even offer -110 on home teams, generally speaking.
 At a domestic NY book, you can expect to find the Giants at -135 odds and up, and ditto for the Yankees and Islanders and any other local club.
 And when you compare online prices at -105 or even -110 or -115 to local prices like -135, -150, or even -175, the savings is even more evident.

 Betting On Horse Racing In New York

 Online horse racing betting has also grown in popularity.
 Residents can legally place horse bets on races happening at tracks all over the world.
-There are also additional perks, such as horse bet rebates and sign up bonuses.
-The same wager types (win, place, show, exacta, trifecta, etc.) available at the track are offered at online racebooks, but you have the convenience of betting the ponies from anywhere that you have an Internet connection when you choose the latter.
+There are also additional perks, such as horse bet rebates and sign-up bonuses.
+The same wager types (win, place, show, exacta, trifecta, etc.) available at the track are also offered at offshore online racebooks, but you have the convenience of betting the ponies from anywhere that you have an Internet connection when you choose the latter.

 The Status Of Daily Fantasy Sports In New York

 Fans of daily fantasy sports in NY can enjoy playing at any DFS site that accepts residents.
-Both of the industry leaders - DraftKings and FanDuel – operate in the state of NY, giving players the opportunity to enter fantasy football, baseball, hockey, soccer, and golf contests.
-Daily fantasy sports contests give you the chance to win huge cash prizes from the games that you love.
+Both of the industry leaders - DraftKings and FanDuel – operate in the state of NY, giving players the opportunity to enter fantasy football, baseball, hockey, soccer, and golf contests, just to name a few.
+DFS contests give you the chance to win huge cash prizes from the games that you love.